Klipper3d/klipper/docs/TMC_Drivers.md

 has disabled itself, it will transition the printer into a "shutdown" state.

-Some common errors and tips for diagnosing them:

-#### TMC reports error: ... ot=1(OvertempError!)"

-This indicates the motor driver disabled itself because it became too hot.
-Typical solutions are to decrease the stepper motor current, increase cooling on the stepper motor driver, and/or increase cooling on the stepper motor.

-#### TMC reports error: ...
-ShortToGND** OR **LowSideShort

-This indicates the driver has disabled itself because it detected very high current passing through the driver.
-This may indicate a loose or shorted wire to the stepper motor or within the stepper motor itself.

-This error may also occur if using stealthchop mode and the TMC driver is not able to accurately predict the mechanical load of the motor.
-(If the driver makes a poor prediction then it may send too much current through the motor and trigger its own over-current detection.)
-To test this, disable stealthchop mode and check if the errors continue to occur.

-#### TMC reports error: ... reset=1(Reset)** OR **CS_ACTUAL=0(Reset?)**OR **SE=0(Reset?)

-This indicates that the driver has reset itself mid-print.
-This may be due to voltage or wiring issues.

-#### TMC reports error: ... uv_cp=1(Undervoltage!)

-This indicates the driver has detected a low-voltage event and has disabled itself.
-This may be due to wiring or power supply issues.

 It's also possible that a **TMC reports error** shutdown occurs due to SPI errors that prevent communication with the driver (on tmc2130, tmc5160, or tmc2660).
 If this occurs, it's common for the reported